blakeohare/crayon/Tutorials/intro-intermediate/index.md

 }
 ```

 In the above example, the `import Math;` statement does 2 things.
-It bundles the function
+It ensures that the Math function
-definitions in the Math library into your project if it already hasn't been already from another
-file that may also include a Math import.
+definitions are bundled into your project.
 Additionally, it will also indicate that the `Math`
 namespace can now be used anywhere in this file.
 The "Math" that appears within the print statement
 is actually the name of a namespace and .floor indicates that you want to invoke the floor function
 that's in the Math namespace.
-Because Math is imported, you can optionally leave off the namespace
+If you want, you can optionally leave off the namespace like this...
-like this...

 ```crayon
 import Math;